 The heart of our operation is our team

-Angela Macke — Founder
+Angela Macke — Registered Nurse and Founder

-“Angela Macke, a Registered Nurse from Leelanau County, founded Light of Day Organics Tea Company in 2004.
-She owns and operates 25 acres- Michigan’s only Demeter certified Biodynamic tea farm.
-Angela is a Specialty Tea Institute graduate, a Co-op America Green Partner, an Advanced Master Gardener, a member of the U.S. Tea Association, an instructor with the Great Lakes Culinary Institute, a Healing Touch Practitioner, and a licensed importer of Fair trade certified agricultural commodities.
+Angela founded Light of Day Organics Tea Company in 2004.
+She and her family own and operate 25 unique acres- Michigan’s only Demeter certified Biodynamic land.
+Angela is a Specialty Tea Institute graduate, a Green America Partner, an Advanced Master Gardener (M.S.U) & mentor, a member of the U.S. Tea Association, a tea instructor with the Great Lakes Culinary Institute, a Healing Touch Practitioner, and a licensed importer of Fair trade certified agricultural commodities.
 She is a nationally recognized speaker and tea educator.
-As founder and director of Light of Day Organic Farm and Teas, a popular small-batch Fair trade Tea company, she was named Environmentalist of the Year for Business in 2007 and Light of Day is a Michigan Small Business of the Year (2008-2009).
+As founder and director of Light of Day Organics she was named Environmentalist of the Year for Business (2007-2008) and Michigan Small Business of the Year (2008-2009).
 She is an honors graduate of Western Michigan University, and of Bronson School of Nursing in Kalamazoo, Michigan.
-Angela continues to hand harvest and finish blend her original specialty award-winning Teas and Tisanes not available in the general marketplace.
+Angela continues to hand harvest and finish blend her original specialty award-winning Teas and Tisanes that contain many constituents not available in the general marketplace.
 She is dedicated to teaching through example about the importance of a respect and reverence for all life, and educating about the wonderful world of “Cha-Do” (the “way” of tea) with a fun, creative, mindful, highly enjoyable and memorable Grassroots style.
 She has said that her intention with this “project” is to support the nurturing of minds, hearts, spirits and bodies with highly nutritious content so that all have the strength to do what we are here on this Earth to do- “to reach our full potential as human beings”.

 Nic Welty and his wife Jen own and operate 9 Bean Rows Farm in Northport on Leelanau Peninsula, a year-round CSA farm and bakery.
 Nicholas manages most of the farming operation, which consists of about four acres, using three passive solar hoophouses to aid year-round production, and raises chickens for eggs and meat.
 They sell their fruits, veggies and baked goods at several farmers markets, as well as marketing through the CSA and selling through a small farm to table cafe.
 Nic is dedicated to the pursuit of sustainable agriculture, saving farmland, and is an avid supporter of local farmers.
 Nic volunteers with many state and local organizations including Michigan Farmers Market Association, Michigan Food and Farming Systems, Little Artshram, Northwest Michigan Small Farms Conference, and makes guest appearances at local schools promoting healthy eating and local farms.
 In addition to spending winters lecturing on topics specializing in farm business planning, hoophouse design, and use, Nic also offers custom consulting and construction services to local farmers emphasizing hoophouse construction, and farm business design.
 Before focusing on his own farm, Nicholas managed fruit and vegetable crop production and agricultural business plan development at Black Star Farms in Suttons Bay.
 Prior to that, he completed a Master of Science degree at The Ohio State University, where he focused on plant genetics following his Bachelor of Science degree at Carnegie Melon University.
 There he double-majored in Biology and Economics and minored in Chemistry.
 9 Bean Rows began operation in 2009, and Nic was recognized as Farmer of the Year in 2010 by Michigan Food and Farming Systems, and in 2011 9 Bean Rows was awarded edible Communities as a local hero as food artisans.